GetStream/awesome-saas-services/README.md

 ## Infrastructure, Engineering & APIs

 [Stream](https://getstream.io) - Don't re-invent the wheel feed; grow without worrying about the scalability, reliability and maintenance of your feeds.
 Save months of development headache and focus on what makes your app unique.

+[Plaid](https://plaid.com) - Develop the future of financial services.
+Plaid enables applications to connect with users’ bank accounts.

+[GitHub](https://github.com) - How people build software.
+Millions of developers use GitHub to build personal projects, support their businesses, and work together on open source technologies.

 ## Data, Analytics & Monitoring